Sittichok Paso

-Sittichok Paso (สิทธิโชค ภาโส, born 28 January 1999) is a Thai professional footballer who plays as a forward for Thai League 1 club Nakhon Ratchasima, on loan from Chonburi.
+Sittichok Paso (สิทธิโชค ภาโส, born 28 January 1999) is a Thai professional footballer who plays as a forward for Thai League 2 club Songkhla, on loan from Chonburi.

 Club career

-Sittichok Paso was chosen from The Guardian to be 60 of the best young talents in world football in 2016 that could be the one from south-east Asia who finally debut in Europe.
+Sittichok Paso was chosen from The Guardian to be 60 of the best young talents in world football in 2016 that could be the one from Southeast Asia who finally debut in Europe.

 Chonburi

 Born in Samut Prakan province in Bangkok Metropolitan, Thailand, Sittichok became in sight of Witthaya Laohakul, a legendary football coach of Thailand, at the age of 12 from his superb form in the Prime Minister Cup, a regarded youth competition in Thailand.
 By the recommendation of Witthaya, who was then the technical director of Chonburi, Sittichok moved to study at a primary school in Chonburi in order to enter into the Chonburi academy.
 After impressive form during the loan spells with Sriracha and Phan Thong, he made his debut Thai Premier League in the second leg of season 2015 as a first-team player at the age of 16.